 Cartier Diamond Bracelet 1935

 The Duchess of Windsor Collection reached the highest world record for a single-owner jewelry sale ever conducted.
 Ever!
-This royal assemblage on the list of famous collections was originally sold in 1987, by Sotheby's in Geneva for the record price of $53.5 million dollars.
-The Wallis Simpson jewelry collection consisted of 214 pieces.
+This royal assemblage on the List of Famous Collections was originally sold in 1987, by Sotheby's in Geneva for the record price of $53.5 million.
+The Wallis Simpson Jewelry Collection consisted of 214 pieces.

-The couple marked the milestones of their romance and 20 years of their marriage with jewelled gifts.
+The couple marked the milestones of their romance and 20 years of their marriage with jeweled gifts.

 The Cartier jewelry from the Wallis Simpson and King Edward VIII collection were again sold by Sotheby's at auction in November 2010.
 Among the pieces in the Duchess of Windsor collection that were auctioned, was the Cartier Diamond Bracelet that the Duchess wore on her wedding day.

 The Duchess of Windsor collection tell again the Wallis and Edward (WE) story in a most personal way and just as the Sotheby's auction in 1987, it set the international society and press agog.

 Even celebrity couples in love were no match for this royal couple.
 They married in a private ceremony on 3 June 1937, at Chateau de Candé in France and changed the course of history in the process.

 Edward VIII showered the love of his life, throughout their marriage with the finest Jewels.
 Indeed, so possessive was King Edward VIII of Wallis and the Jewelry he gave her, that he insisted the Duchess of Windsor collection of jewels be dismantled after her death.
 He didn't want any other woman ever to wear them.

 But, the King of England who became the Duke of Windsor in 1936 when he abdicated the throne in shame to marry Wallis Simpson, an American divorcee, was not to have his way......